marzooqdev/marzooqdev/README.md

 State Management: Redux Toolkit, RTK Query
 Authentication: JWT, HTTP-only cookies
 Other Tools: Git, Docker, CI/CD, REST APIs

 ⚡ Fun Fact
 Did you know?
-As software engineers, we don’t just code—we write the rules that power everything from algorithms to artificial intelligence, making the impossible a reality!
+As software engineers, we don’t just code, we write the rules that power everything from algorithms to artificial intelligence, making the impossible a reality!

 🌐 Let's Connect
 I’m always open to discussions around technology, optimization strategies, or even brainstorming new ideas.
 Don’t hesitate to reach out!